Jonah-Schwartz521/parathyroid-imaging-evaluation/README.md

 ![Alt text](Visualizations/Stacked_Bar_Chart_-_Succecss_Rate.png)
 This chart connects the type of scan used with whether the patient had a successful surgery.
 It helped us see which scans might lead to better surgical outcomes.

+---

+## Other Visualization Ideas:
+- **Line Chart Over Time:** To see if scan performance improved over the years.
+- **Pie Charts:** For a simple breakdown of how many patients got each scan.
+- **Heatmap:** To show overlap between multiple scan types per patient.

 <br><br>